5 Cooling fabrics – what are the best materials to keep you cool in summer?

 Chic, stylish and oh-so-cool, linen is probably the most comfortable of summer fabrics – but it can get creased easily, so a blend with cotton might be better.

 This luxurious fabric naturally adjusts to your body temperature, so it’s great in summer and winter.
 But for hot weather it makes sense to go for a lighter version, such as chiffon, jersey, crepe or a delicate blend with cotton, because a dense washed silk will show up any sweat patches, especially in brightly coloured items.
-For eveningwear, a flowing chiffon or silk-jersey maxi-dress is an absolute must.
+For eveningwear when the heat drops, a flowing chiffon or silk-jersey maxi-dress is an absolute must.

 A super-sustainable crop, bamboo fabric has huge benefits in the summer: it’s not only breathable but also protects against UV rays.